Skip to content

 ntpdate time.windows.com

-# Synchronize with network source
+# Sync with network source

 ntpdate cn.pool.ntp.org

-You can also set up crontab:
+You can also set up crontab

 * */1 * * * /usr/sbin/ntpdate cn.pool.ntp.org

-3. Install Sealos Command
+3. Install sealos Command

 Run the following command to install: